-I’m also involved in a project being led by Erica Newman (University of Arizona) and Jean-Yves Meyer (Délégation à la Recherche, Government of French Polynesia) looking at the effects of human-induced wildfires on native cloud-forest communities in the Society Islands (Newman et al., in revision).
+I’m also involved in a project being led by Erica Newman (University of Arizona) and Jean-Yves Meyer (Délégation à la Recherche, Government of French Polynesia) looking at the effects of human-induced wildfires on native cloud-forest communities in the Society Islands (Newman et al. 2017).
 Because of their inaccessibility to humans, these habitats are the most pristine terrestrial communities left on these islands and are vital refuges for endemic plants, insects, snails, and nesting seabirds.
 However, they are believed to have evolved without fire.

 Field biology and outreach in the Southwestern United States

 Much of my current field research takes place in the Southwestern United States and I am actively communicating the findings of my research to interested management and lay audiences in communities where I do this fieldwork.
 To date, this has included an outreach talk to the Arizona Native Plant Society annual meeting, the Cochise Chapter of the Arizona Native Plant Society, and letters to Las Cruces, New Mexico newspapers (Las Cruces Bulletin and Las Cruces Sun-News) concerning the importance for scientific research of the neighboring Organ Mountains-Desert Peaks National Monument (whose monument designation is currently under review by the US Department of the Interior).
 Additional outreach talks to are planned and I will post updates here.

 International perspectives in Japanese academia